“Isn’t it already too late for me to have braces and straight teeth?”

 Crooked Teeth Can Lead to Other Problems

-If you have reached maturity and never had braces, you should at least have your teeth examined by an orthodontist to see if there are any problems with the alignment of your teeth that could lead to problems that could cause complex or painful issues.
+If you have reached maturity and never had braces, you should at least have your teeth examined by a Greeley orthodontist to see if there are any problems with the alignment of your teeth that could lead to problems that could cause complex or painful issues.

 Cosmetic issues are also a reason adults seek out an orthodontist.
 If you have teeth that are visibly crooked, overlap, or you have an underbite or overbite, you may want to undergo treatment with braces to attain the cosmetic look you want.
 Even if you are fine the way your teeth look as they are, there is a possibility that in orthodontic terms, they need adjustment with braces.

-- If your teeth are crowded, you may find it difficult to floss and brush properly.
-Not being able to brush or floss as you should, can lead to tooth decay and gum disease and the loss of teeth.
+- Overcrowded Teeth: If your teeth are crowded, you may find it difficult to floss and brush properly.
+Not being able to brush or floss as you should, can lead to tooth decay and gum disease as well as the loss of teeth.
 Braces can straighten teeth and your orthodontist will always make sure you have enough space between them to brush and floss.